pmf/clojure-jsr223/README.markdown

 built the regular clojure.jar and added it to your classpath.

-To build as an OSGi-component, you have to have the OSGi-framework stuff somewhere on your classpath (if you are using Equinox, org.eclipse.osgi_xxx.jar and org.eclipse.osgi.services_xxx.jar should be enough).
+To build as an OSGi-component, you have to have the OSGi-framework stuff somewhere on your classpath.
+If you are using Equinox, org.eclipse.osgi_xxx.jar and org.eclipse.osgi.services_xxx.jar should be enough (they are found in the plugins-directory of your Eclipse installation directory); if you are using the Knopflerfish-framework, including framework.jar should suffice.
 The OSGi-bundle will include the contents of clojure.jar, which is why you need to point the Ant-flag clojure_jar to your clojure library (as opposed to the regular clojure-jsr223.jar, which requires clojure.jar to be on the classpath to run).